 First, if you are employed with, or a retiree of, a company which provides group benefits coverage, check for out of country medical insurance and other travel-related covers.
 Group benefits are a great place to start because it may not cost you anything.

 Next, head over to your credit card documents and check if there are any benefits there.
-Often baggage, trip cancellation, and rental car collision damage waiver are included when you use your card to book your trip (often this must be the full trip).
+Often, baggage, trip cancellation, and rental car collision damage waivers are included when you use your card to book your trip (often this must be the full trip).
 This is another category that many people don’t know about and can amount to free insurance (perhaps covered by an annual fee if you have one).
 Not all cards offer coverage, but it’s worth taking a look.

-Whether or not you found benefits in your Group Benefits package or on your credit card, you should consider stand-alone travel insurance.
+Whether or not you found benefits in your group benefits package or on your credit card, you should consider stand-alone travel insurance.
 Travel insurance policies will typically offer higher limits and a full suite of coverage, such as baggage, trip cancellation, trip interruption, emergency medical, repatriation, and more.
 Many people forget that, in serious situations, the problem is greater than simply paying an inflated bill - you may, for example, need an air ambulance to get you back home to the relative safety of the Canadian medical system.

 Finally, if you are a member of a cycling club or cycling association, take a look at the insurance offered as it may just be the reason you registered in the first place.
 Provincial cycling associations in Canada typically offer race day coverage and sometimes additional crash and injury-related coverage even when not racing.
 In some cases, the benefits extend to other aspects of traveling with a bike - so take a look.
 As an aside, we highly recommend joining an association near you for the insurance benefits and to support cycling in your local community.
 They do great work to grow the sport and make cycling safer for everyone.